|

 Joachim Weickert.

-of our classes you have already attended and which are your broader
+you have already attended and which are your broader areas of interest.

-Joachim Weickert will then make an appointment with you and offer
+He will then make an appointment with you and discuss several potential

-several potential topics to you.
-Everything is open, and you can
+topics with you.
+Everything is open, and you can choose freely without

 -

-seminar.
-In our case this is a short talk (about 15 minutes) in our
+seminar talk.
+In our case this is a short talk (15 minutes) in our

 group seminar where you present the problem and some first ideas how